In the Garden at Hospitalfield

 ‘In the Garden at Hospitalfield we are led through time from the garden’s medieval origins to the present day.
 Over eight centuries we meet monks and pilgrims, wealthy families and famous artists, and unearth the plants that helped shape this historic space.’

-A new publication and major outcome of the Free Drawing School will launch in April 2021; a graphic novel drawn and written by the illustrator Laura Darling.
+A new publication and major outcome of the Free Drawing School; a graphic novel drawn and written by the illustrator Laura Darling.
 Hilariously describing 800 years of the history of the Hospitalfield gardens, from the plague to the pandemic and lots in between, a wonderful outcome from Darling’s year long residency running the Free Drawing School at Hospitalfield.

 Laura ran the Free Drawing School as artist in residency from 2019-20 and initiated with Hospitalfield the first three Free Drawing School Online Challenges in March 2020.